0xshey/ionthruster-test-automation/README.md

 > **Note**: This simulator is **not scientifically accurate**.
 It is a simplified and idealized model meant to act as a primitive data source and software test environment.
 Its purpose is to support early-stage automation, control logic development, and system integration—not to model real-world ion thruster physics.

-# Virtual Ion Thruster Simulator
+# Demonstration of Ion Thruster Testing

-A modular hardware-in-the-loop (HIL) simulation of an ion propulsion system, designed for software testing, control development, and telemetry monitoring in aerospace applications.
+This project is designed to demonstrate the testing of a modular hardware-in-the-loop (HIL) simulation of an ion propulsion system.

 ## Overview

-This simulation models key components of a basic ion thruster:
+Components of the ion propulsion system are simulated (not accurately) to provide a context for testing control software.
+The simulation includes:
-- **Ioniser Cathode** – Simulates electron generation and ionisation power draw.
+- **Ioniser** – Simulates electron generation and ionisation power draw.
 - **Accelerator Grid** – Simulates beam acceleration using anode and cathode grids.
 - **Propellant Injector** – Simulates xenon injection and flow control.
 - **Thrust Sensor** – Simulates thrust generation based on power and flow.
 - **Environmental Sensors** – Track vacuum pressure and chamber temperature.

-The simulation evolves in real time and supports configuration changes mid-flight.

 ## Features